webpro/jaguarundi/README.md

 	<link rel="stylesheet" href="http://static.example.org/css/stylesheet-468fb262.css" type="text/css"/>

 And the actual file being referenced here (`stylesheet-468fb262.css`) is created, obviously.
 For Javascript it works identical, but with `<script>` elements.

+## Configuration

 It is all easily configurable, e.g. you can set:

 * the url to the resulting file (here: `http://static.example.org/css/`)
 * the filename of the resulting optimized file (here: `stylesheet.css` - the build script added `-468fb262`)
 * the length of the checksum in the filename (here: `8`, max: `32`)
 * the files to be concatenated and optimized (e.g. in development there is an extra debug.css that should not be included)
 * the order of the files to be concatenated

+The `build.xml` and `build.properties` file are the files you should modify.
+The `optimize.xml` file containing `<macrodef>`s (to be used as Ant tasks) is meant to be included in existing build scripts.
+Of course, you can also the provided files as a starting point and work from there.

 By the way, all source files are first copied to a distribution folder before being processed.